 - Sedona Rouge: special rate is $168 (resort fee is waived).
 Call (866) 312-4111, ask for the MMI Group rate. http://www.sedonarouge.com/

 Friday at 4:00 pm, the Symposium opens with a reception at Reds Restaurant in Sedona Rouge.
 After a dinner break, a powerful gong bath session will be offered by MTA graduate, Jere Friedman, also at the Sedona Rouge.

 Saturday, after the breakfast break, Sarah McLean opens the program with a group meditation and shares insights on the Power of Attention.
-She’ll also lead the discussion on and on the challenges and successes along the path of being a meditation teacher.
-Teachers who want to will share their personal and professional highlights as they journey along the teachers’ path.
+She’ll also lead the discussion on the challenges and successes along the path of being a meditation teacher.
+Teachers who want to, will share their personal and professional highlights as they journey along the teachers’ path.

 Sunday morning, after yoga and meditation, you’ll dive deeper into the skills that enhance your teaching during two two-hour breakout sessions of your choice.
 You can discover more about self-compassion, working with trauma, brain science and activation, and more.
 (See the program details below).

-Sunday afternoon, you’ll be guided on an exploration of various mudras by Paulette Pipe, a gifted meditation teacher, ordained Unity minister, and founder of the acclaimed Unity Radio show, Touching the Stillness.
+Sunday afternoon, after lunch, be guided on an exploration of various mudras by Paulette Pipe, a gifted meditation teacher, ordained Unity minister, and founder of the acclaimed Unity Radio show, Touching the Stillness.
 Her presentation, the Power in Our Hands will be followed by deep meditation.

-After the dinner break, Paulette facilitates the evening dance program, Dance Your Own Dance, where you’ll be invited to intuitively find your own rhythm and the move into a blissful state of stillness.
+After the dinner break, Paulette facilitates the evening dance program, Dance Your Own Dance, during which you’ll be invited to intuitively find your own rhythm and the move into a blissful state of stillness.